5 Things You Didn't Know About Me

 - I hold my pen like a traditional Chinese paintbrush when I write AND when I paint!

-- I have been a musician since childhood, and played clarinet at Carnegie Hall at age 13.
+- I'm a DJ and have been a musician since childhood, and played clarinet at Carnegie Hall at age 13.
 Practice, practice, practice.
 It's true.

 - I'm right-handed but I surf and snowboard goofy foot.